jk5052/cdp_final/final_presentation/content.md

 # Prior Research - 2
 **"Cleansing Emotional Data"**—examining how emotional datasets are preprocessed, normalized, and **sanitized**, often erasing cultural nuance and individual complexity.

 ===

+Exploring the **positive applications** of emotional AI in healthcare, education, accessibility, and human-computer interaction while addressing ethical concerns.

+===

+Critical processes for **cleaning and validating emotional datasets** to remove bias, ensure quality, and maintain ethical standards in AI training.

+===